greytape/js-games/game-tutorials/hangman/index.md

 Hangman is an easy game to try and create.
 It relies on basic string manipulation, logical flows and has almost nothing in the way of graphics.
 It is actually a nice first game to try.
 I created my own version for this tutorial.

-Here is the github repo for the Hangman game, and here is the final version of what we're trying to create.
+You can find the code for the game [here](https://github.com/greytape/hangman)

+You can play a version of the game [here](https://greytape.github.io/hangman/)

 In this version: